nestjs/docs.nestjs.com/content/graphql/cli-plugin.md

 While not a significant issue with medium-sized projects, it becomes verbose & hard to maintain once you have a large set of classes.

-Now, with the GraphQL plugin enabled, the above class definition can be declared simply:
+By enabling the GraphQL plugin, the above class definition can be declared simply:

 ```typescript
 @@filename(authors/models/author.model)